raspberrypilearning/poo-near-you/en/step_1.md

 ## Introduction

 In this resource you will use the Google maps API to put open data onto a map using JavaScript.
-Here, we've used the location data and placed poo emojis as the marker for the data on Google Maps.
+Here, we've used the location data and placed poo emojis as data markers on Google Maps.

 ### What you will make